 The project provides limited legal representation, legal advice and know-your-rights education to families/caregivers of students ages 14-21 who receive special education about the student’s right to have transition planning and services included in the student’s Individualized Education Program (IEP) to help prepare the student for life after high school.

 We provide free educational materials and presentations on rights to “transition services” under the Individuals with Disabilities Education Act (IDEA).
+Check out our video introduction to transition services.

 Please email Darlene Hemerka at email@example.com or call 215-627-7100 ex.259 if you would like information on transition services, or if you have a group that would like to learn about transition planning and services.
 Ms. Hemerka leads this project as an Equal Justice Works Fellow sponsored by Greenberg Traurig, LLP.